kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ### Goals

-- Add a Status subresource to ResourceSlice that tracks consumption and availability per device/resource
+- Introduce a new **ResourcePool** object that provides pool-level availability summaries
-- Implement a ResourceSlice status controller that watches ResourceClaims and updates ResourceSlice status
+- Implement a **ResourcePool controller** that aggregates information from ResourceSlices and ResourceClaims
-- Provide cross-slice validation to ensure consistency across ResourceSlices in the same pool
+- Provide **cross-slice validation** to surface pool consistency issues (e.g., duplicate device names, missing slices)
+- Create a **client-side utility library** for detailed allocation debugging
-- Enhance `kubectl describe resourceslice` to show capacity, allocated, and available resources
+- Enhance **kubectl describe resourcepool** to show capacity, allocated, and available resources
-- Enhance `kubectl describe node` to show DRA resource information for node-local resources
+- Enhance **kubectl describe node** to show DRA resource information for node-local resources
 - Ensure the solution works for both node-local and network-attached devices
 - Support single-device, consumable capacity (multi-allocatable), and partitionable devices